 Implications

 Verdict: Appeal dismissed.
-The National Trust was held liable in nuisance for the damage caused by the landslip.
+The National Trust was held liable in nuisance for damage caused by soil and debris falling from their land onto the plaintiffs' properties due to naturally occurring geological instability.

 Source: Leakey v National Trust [1979] EWCA Civ 5